identinet/sanctuary-cheat-sheet/README.md

 1. Define the parameters - one after the other
 1. Define the processing steps
-1. Define the function signature types
+1. Define the function signature with types

+### Define the parameters
 In functional programming functions are usually curried.
 This means that a function only takes one parameter.
 If a function requires more than one parameter it should be defined as a function that takes one parameter and returns a functional that requires another parameter.

 Fortunately, JavaScript's arrow functions make it really easy to create curried functions: